maptv/decalendar/docs/decalendar.md

 A more programmatic way to obtain these indexes is to floor divide the day index by 5 and 10 to get the pent and dek index, respectively.
 [Floor division](https://en.wikipedia.org/wiki/Division_(mathematics)#Of_integers), also called integer division, is the same as regular division except any remainder is discarded.
 The general equation for the obtaining calendar unit indexes is $\lfloor x \div y \rfloor$, where `x` is the day-of-year index and `y` is the length of the calendar unit:
 - 5 for pents,
 - 10 for deks,
-- 36 for heks, and
+- 28 for okts, and
 - 73 for quints.

 These index calculations work for all Decalendar dates but positive indexes at the very end of the year and negative indexes at the very beginning of the year can mix days from different years.
 The rules below prevent cross-contamination of days across different years: